 What is Australia's Voluntary AI Safety Standard and who does it apply to?

-Australia's Voluntary AI Safety Standard was published by the Department of Industry, Science and Resources in January 2024.
-It establishes 10 guardrails for organizations developing or deploying AI.
+Australia's Voluntary AI Safety Standard was published by the Department of Industry, Science and Resources in 2024.
+It sets out 10 guardrails for organizations developing or deploying AI.
 The Standard is voluntary for private sector operators and does not carry statutory penalties for non-adoption.
 It is directly relevant to operators in government AI procurement (where Standard alignment is increasingly a qualification criterion), those in regulated sectors where sector regulators reference Standard alignment, and those seeking to demonstrate responsible AI governance to enterprise customers in the Australian market.

 What are the 10 guardrails in Australia's Voluntary AI Safety Standard?